PyConPL/Book/2017/presentations/zodb_ecosystem/README.md

 performance, how fast can I develop my applications.
 They want close to the metal code.
 I want high levels of abstractions.

+In particular the Pyramid folks are mosty strongly against TTW development.
 I invite you to take a look at the quote on the SubstanceD demo page.
 http://demo.substanced.net/